Lidia Poët: Later life

 For the rest of her life, Poët was active in the international women's movement.

-Under Law n.
-1176 of 17 July 1919, women were allowed to hold certain public offices.
-It was not until 1920 that Lidia Poët, as a 65-year-old woman, was enlisted in the record of the members of the Council of Lawyers and officially recognized as a lawyer, when finally enrolled in the roll of Turin.
+On 17 July 1919, Law n.
+1176 allowed women to hold certain public offices.
+In 1920 Lidia Poët, by then aged 65, was enrolled in the Turin bar association, enlisted in the record of the members of the Council of Lawyers, and officially recognized as a lawyer.

 She died in the seaside resort of Diano Marina in 1949.

 In popular culture

-Lidia Poët's life is stylized in the Netflix TV series The Law According to Lidia Poët and played by Matilda De Angelis.
+Lidia Poët's life is stylized in the Netflix TV series The Law According to Lidia Poët, where she is played by Matilda De Angelis.